 Definition/Introduction

-The WHO analgesic ladder was a strategy the World Health Organization (WHO) proposed in 1986 to provide adequate pain relief for cancer patients.[1]
-The analgesic ladder was part of a vast health program termed the WHO Cancer Pain and Palliative Care Program, aimed at improving strategies for cancer pain management through educational campaigns, the creation of shared strategies, and the development of a global network of support.
 This analgesic path, developed following the recommendations of an international group of experts, has undergone several modifications over the years and is currently applied for managing cancer pain but also acute and chronic non-cancer painful conditions due to a broader spectrum of diseases such as degenerative disorders, musculoskeletal diseases, neuropathic pain disorders, and other types of chronic pain.
 The efficiency of the strategy is debatable and yet to be proven through large-scale studies.[2]
-Nevertheless, it still provides a simple, palliative approach to reducing morbidity due to pain in 70% to 80% of the patients.[3]
+Nevertheless, it still provides a simple, palliative approach to reducing pain-related morbidity in 70% to 80% of the patients.[3]

 The original ladder mainly consisted of three steps[4]:

-- First step.
-Mild pain: non-opioid analgesics such as nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen with or without adjuvants
+- First Step - Mild pain: non-opioid analgesics such as nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen with or without adjuvants

-- Second step.
-Moderate pain: weak opioids (hydrocodone, codeine, tramadol) with or without non-opioid analgesics and with or without adjuvants
+- Second Step - Moderate pain: weak opioids (hydrocodone, codeine, tramadol) with or without non-opioid analgesics and with or without adjuvants

-- Third step.
-Severe and persistent pain: potent opioids (morphine, methadone, fentanyl, oxycodone, buprenorphine, tapentadol, hydromorphone, oxymorphone) with or without non-opioid analgesics, and with or without adjuvants
+- Third Step - Severe and persistent pain: potent opioids (morphine, methadone, fentanyl, oxycodone, buprenorphine, tapentadol, hydromorphone, oxymorphone) with or without non-opioid analgesics, and with or without adjuvants[4]

 Adjuvant refers to a vast set of drugs belonging to different classes.
 Although their administration is typically for indications other than pain treatment, these medications can be of particular help in various painful conditions.
 Adjuvants, also called co-analgesics, include antidepressants, including tricyclic antidepressants (TCAs) such as amitriptyline and nortriptyline, serotonin-norepinephrine reuptake inhibitors (SNRIs) such as duloxetine and venlafaxine, anticonvulsants like gabapentin and pregabalin, topical anesthetics (e.g., lidocaine patch), topical therapies (e.g., capsaicin), corticosteroids, bisphosphonates, and cannabinoids.[5][6][7]
 Interestingly, although adjuvants are coadministered with analgesics, they are indicated as a first-line treatment option for treating specific pain conditions.
-For instance, the European Federation of Neurological Societies (ENS) recommended duloxetine, anticonvulsants, or a TCA for diabetic painful neuropathy treatment.[8]
+For instance, the European Federation of Neurological Societies (ENS) recommended duloxetine, anticonvulsants, or a TCA for painful diabetic neuropathy treatment.[8]

-The original WHO ladder was unidirectional, starting from the lowest step of NSAIDs, including COX inhibitors or acetaminophen, and heading towards the strong opioids, depending on the patient’s pain.
-Scholars in the field suggested eliminating the second level as weak opioids contribute very little towards pain control.
-[9] In case of moderate pain, it might be more useful to prescribe third-step opioids, although administered at reduced dosages (e.g., morphine 30 mg per day, orally).
-According to some authors, it should be necessary to distinguish pathways for treating acute pain from more specific treatments for use in long-lasting cancer pain.[4]
 However, the real limitation of the original scale was the impossibility of integrating non-pharmacological treatments into the therapy path.
 Consequently, a fourth step was added to the ladder (Figure 1).
-It includes numerous non-pharmacological procedures that are strong recommendations for treating persistent pain, even in combination with strong opioids or other medications.
-This group encompasses interventional and minimally invasive procedures such as epidural analgesia, intrathecal administration of analgesic and local anesthetic drugs with or without pumps, neurosurgical procedures (e.g., lumbar percutaneous adhesiolysis, cordotomy), neuromodulation strategies (e.g., brain stimulators, spinal cord stimulation), nerve blocks, ablative procedures (e.g., alcoholization, radiofrequency, microwave, cryoablation ablations; laser-induced thermotherapy, irreversible electroporation, electrochemotherapy), cementoplasty as well as palliation radiotherapy.[10][11][12][13]
+This fourth step includes numerous non-pharmacological procedures that are strong recommendations for treating persistent pain, even in combination with strong opioids or other medications.
+This step encompasses interventional and minimally invasive procedures such as epidural analgesia, intrathecal administration of analgesic and local anesthetic drugs with or without pumps, neurosurgical procedures (e.g., lumbar percutaneous adhesiolysis, cordotomy), neuromodulation strategies (e.g., brain stimulators, spinal cord stimulation), nerve blocks, ablative procedures (e.g., alcoholization, radiofrequency, microwave, cryoablation ablations, laser-induced thermotherapy, irreversible electroporation, electrochemotherapy), and cementoplasty as well as palliation radiotherapy.[10][11][12][13]

 Issues of Concern

-Another limitation concerns the placement of drugs.
-Placing NSAIDs at the bottom rung of the ladder could lead to a false belief that this represents the most secure treatment.
-In daily clinical practice, it often happens that patients take these drugs even for long periods.
+Another limitation of the implementation of the strategy concerns the placement of drugs.
+Placing NSAIDs at the bottom of the ladder could lead to a false belief that this represents the most secure treatment.
+Patients often take these drugs in daily clinical practice, even for long periods.
 Also, long-term use of NSAIDs combined with opioids for treating moderate pain (second step) can lead to more severe side effects than those described for opioids.[16]

-There are proposed suggestions to offer a more precise methodology.
-Leung, for instance, suggested a new analgesic model represented as a platform where pain management follows a three-dimensional perspective that can combine with classical analgesics based on the pain condition.[19]
-More recently, Cuomo et al. proposed the so-called "multimodal trolley approach," which gives importance to the physical, psychological, and emotional causes of pain.[20]
-The model underlies the need for personalized therapy and suggests that pain is not merely a sensory discomfort experienced by the patient but also incorporates the patient's perceptual, homeostatic, and behavioral response to an injury or chronic illness.[21]
-Through this approach, clinicians can dynamically manage pain by combining several pharmacologic and non-pharmacologic strategies according to the physiopathology of pain, pain features, the complexity of symptoms, the presence of comorbidity, the physiopathological factors, and the social context.
-Consequently, a wide range of non-pharmacological approaches, such as yoga, acupuncture, psychotherapy, and occupational therapy, are present in specific 'drawers' of the trolley and can be used according to the clinical needs and skills of the operator, as well as available resources.
+More recently, Cuomo et al. proposed the "multimodal trolley approach," which emphasizes the physical, psychological, and emotional causes of pain.[20]
+The model underlies the need for personalized therapy and suggests that pain is not merely a sensory discomfort experienced by the patient but also incorporates the perceptual, homeostatic, and behavioral responses to an injury or chronic illness.[21]
+Through this approach, clinicians can dynamically manage pain by combining several pharmacologic and non-pharmacologic strategies according to the physiopathology of pain, pain features, the complexity of symptoms, comorbidity, the physiopathological factors, and the social context.
+Consequently, a wide range of non-pharmacological approaches, such as yoga, acupuncture, psychotherapy, and occupational therapy, are present in specific "drawers" of the trolley and can be used according to the clinical needs and skills of the operator, as well as available resources.

 Clinical Significance